-At the time of issuance of the Subordinate Series 2019 Bonds, the Authority will execute and deliver a Continuing Disclosure Certificate (the "Subordinate Series 2019 Continuing Disclosure Certificate"), and at the time of issuance of the Subordinate Series 2020 Bonds, the Authority will execute and deliver a Continuing Disclosure Certificate (the "Subordinate Series 2020 Continuing Disclosure Certificate," and together with the Subordinate 2019 Continuing Disclosure Certificate, the "Continuing Disclosure Certificates") substantially in the forms set forth in Appendices F-1 and F-2 of this Official Statement.
-Pursuant to the Continuing Disclosure Certificates, the Authority will covenant to provide, or cause to be provided, to the MSRB, through the EMMA System, in an electronic format as prescribed by the MSRB, for purposes of Rule 15c2-12 adopted by the SEC ("Rule 15c2-12"), certain annual financial information and operating data relating to the Authority and the Airport System and, in a timely manner, notice of certain enumerated events.
-See "APPENDIX F-1-FORM OF CONTINUING DISCLOSURE CERTIFICATE (SUBORDINATE SERIES 2019 BONDS)" and "APPENDIX F-2-FORM OF CONTINUING DISCLOSURE CERTIFICATE (SUBORDINATE SERIES 2020 BONDS)."
+At the time of issuance of the Subordinate Series 2020 Bonds, the Authority will execute and deliver a Continuing Disclosure Certificate (the "Continuing Disclosure Certificate") substantially in the form set forth in Appendix F of this Updated Official Statement.
+Pursuant to the Continuing Disclosure Certificate, the Authority will covenant to provide, or cause to be provided, to the MSRB, through the EMMA System, in an electronic format as prescribed by the MSRB, for purposes of Rule 15c2-12 adopted by the SEC ("Rule 15c2-12"), certain annual financial information and operating data relating to the Authority and the Airport System and, in a timely manner, notice of certain enumerated events.
+See "APPENDIX F-FORM OF CONTINUING DISCLOSURE CERTIFICATE."